Spin-symmetric solution of an interacting quantum dot attached to superconducting leads: Andreev states and the $0-\pi$

-The solution with Andreev states pinned at the Fermi energy can exist independently from the one with separated Andreev states.
+The solution with the Andreev states pinned at the Fermi energy (zero energy of the Andreev states) can exist independently from the one with separated Andreev states also in the $0$-phase.
 The existence of the former solution is bounded from below.
-It can exist only above a certain interaction strength $U_{0} < U_{c}$ and hence the two solutions coexist on this interval.
-The solution with Andreev states pinned at the Fermi energy is not perturbative and forms an isolated state within the spin-symmetric phase space.
-It is sensitive to the external magnetic field that lifts its degeneracy.
-It is stable only if the linear response to the external magnetic field, breaking the spin symmetry, holds.
-In the simplest Hatree-Fock approximation the merging of Andreev states at the Fermi energy is preceded by a discontinuous transition to a magnetic state.
-Stability of solutions with dynamic fluctuations with respect to magnetic fluctuations remains to be investigated.
-The genesis of the the true $\pi$-phase and the behavior of the Andreev states at the transition can hence be answered only if an external magnetic field is applied and and stability of various solutions with respect to its variations is studied.
+It can exist only above a certain interaction strength $U_{0} < U_{c}$, and hence the two solutions coexist on an interval $U\in [U_{0},U_{c}]$.
+The solution with Andreev states pinned at the Fermi energy is non-perturbative and forms an isolated state within the spin-symmetric phase space.
+It is highly sensitive to the external magnetic field that lifts its degeneracy.
+It is stable only if the linear response to the external magnetic field, breaking the spin-reflection symmetry, is not singular.
+The merger of the Andreev states at the Fermi energy is preceded by a discontinuous transition to a magnetic state in the static Hatree-Fock approximation.
+Stability of solutions with dynamical fluctuations with respect to magnetic fluctuations remains to be investigated.
+Unless done, the critical interaction from Eq.~\eqref{eq:Uc-def} determines an upper bound for the existence of the spin-symmetric solution, $0$-phase.